Dragons Academy

 Where are trainings held?

-How can I join Academy?
+How do I join Academy?

 What is the difference between Academy and High School Training (HST)?